openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 ================================

 - Subset of ATCs who have contributed to a specific project
-- Same criteria as ATC except for contirbutions to a project
+- Same criteria as ATC except for contributions to a project
 - OpenStack project specific status

 Project Team Leads (PTLs)